Book a call

 A job offer or Canadian experience can wipe out the proof of funds requirement

-This cost to immigrate to Canada calculator covers the core government fees and proof-of-funds figures for Express Entry permanent residence, so you have a clear baseline.
-It does not include the other costs most applicants face: an Educational Credential Assessment (ECA), language tests, medical exams, police certificates, translations, and travel.
-Nor does it cover study permits, work permits, family sponsorship or Provincial Nominee Program routes, which all carry different costs.
+The government fees in this calculator are firm published amounts.
+The document, test and moving figures are honest midpoint estimates, and these vary a lot by your country, your provider and the city you settle in, so treat them as a planning baseline rather than a quote.
+A language test, an Educational Credential Assessment (ECA), medical exams, police certificates and translations are all optional add-ons you can include or leave out.
+The calculator covers Express Entry permanent residence only; it does not cover study permits, work permits, family sponsorship or Provincial Nominee Program routes, which all carry different costs.
 If you are not yet sure which route fits you, start with our free Canada immigration eligibility check, then estimate your federal ranking with our CRS calculator.

 Turn your cost estimate into a real budget